- 1. How is Renters Insurance Beneficial for Landlords?

-Two-thirds of tenants overlook the need for getting renters insurance in the US.
-One common misunderstanding among lessees is that the homeowner’s insurance will protect their personal belongings in case of damage or theft.
-But the landlord’s insurance covers the physical damage caused to the building/unit.
-Only renters insurance covers all the cost of the tenant’s possessions.
+When you rent an apartment in California, keeping renters’ insurance in mind is essential.
+Two-thirds of tenants overlook the need for renters’ insurance in the U.S. One common misunderstanding among lessees is that the homeowner’s insurance will protect their personal belongings in case of damage or theft.
+However, the landlord’s insurance covers the physical damage caused to the building/unit.
+Only the renters’ insurance covers the full cost of the tenant’s possessions.

 How is Renters Insurance Beneficial for Landlords?